mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Thi whispered, "Thank you" and proceeded into the washroom with the bucket and towel, leaving the robes just outside the door.

-Melna moved back to the pendants on the cushion and quickly returned hers back to her neck before searching Kip's for clues.
-It smelled faintly of ocean, but nothing else stood out to her. *What happened to you, Kip?
-How did a kaln acquire your pendant and then bring it back here?
+Melna moved back to the pendants on the cushion and quickly returned her own back to her neck before searching Kip's for clues.
+It smelled faintly of the ocean, but nothing else stood out to her. *What happened to you, Kip?
+How did a kaln find your pendant and then bring it back here?
 And why?*